-Kerledex (betaxolol hydrochloride and chlorthalidone) is prescribed to help patients manage hypertension (high blood pressure).
-In properly selected patients, Kerledex is generally well tolerated.
-Side effects such as bradycardia (slow heart beat), photosensitivity, and malaise, though rare, have been reported.
+Kerledex (betaxolol hydrochloride and chlorthalidone) is a combination of a beta-blocker and a diuretic prescribed to help patients manage hypertension (high blood pressure).
+Side effects of Kerledex include:

 Lithium generally should not be given with diuretics because they reduce the renal excretion of lithium and increase the risk of lithium toxicity.
 Patients should read package inserts for lithium preparations before use of such preparations with Kerledex.
 There are no adequate and well-controlled studies in pregnant women.
 Kerledex should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 Kerledex is excreted in human milk.
 A decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Our Kerledex (betaxolol hydrochloride and chlorthalidone) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.